Silver cutlery set Byzantium 4-piece – 925 silver, niello & precious wood

 Configurable for any number of people — from a 4-piece individual place setting to a family service

-The 4-piece Byzantium set is exactly one person's individual place setting.
-Dinner knife, dinner fork, tablespoon, and teaspoon cover main course plus dessert or tea — the complete table configuration for one diner.
+The 4-piece Byzanz set is exactly a single place setting for one person.
+Dinner knife, dinner fork, tablespoon, and teaspoon cover the main course plus dessert or tea — the complete table configuration for one diner.
 The most important constructive advantage of a manufactory line set lies in its expandability.
-Anyone buying a set today is not buying a closed box, but the beginning of a collection that can later grow with people.
+Those who buy a set today are not buying a closed box, but the beginning of a collection that can later grow with more people.

-Specifically, this means: today a place setting for one person.
-Tomorrow, if a partner or family member joins, a second 4-piece set for the second place.
-The day after tomorrow, if the table grows to six people — six sets side by side, six complete place settings.
-If you later only want to add a dessert place for guests or need a replacement piece, you can find the matching Byzantium Teaspoon with noble wood handle (SW11680) individually in the shop — with identical material processing, same shape, same floral niello filigree.
-This individual availability is rare in the tableware market and turns the 4-piece set into a planned growing table collection instead of a finished gift item.
+Specifically, this means: Today, a place setting for one person.
+Tomorrow, when a partner or family member joins, a second 4-piece set for the second place.
+The day after tomorrow, when the table grows to six people — six sets side by side, six complete place settings.
+If you later only want to add a dessert place for guests or need a replacement piece, you can find the matching Byzanz teaspoon with noble wood handle (SW11680) individually in the shop — in identical material processing, same shape, same floral niello filigree.
+This individual availability is rare in the table cutlery market and turns the 4-piece set into a flexibly growing table collection instead of a finished gift item.

-Larger configurations for six, twelve, or more people can be custom-made by the manufactory.
-Since the Byzantium line requires more handcraft per piece due to the material mix than solid silver cutlery, the delivery time for special configurations is longer than for the standard range — our service can provide specific information on availability and waiting times upon request.
+Larger configurations for six, twelve or more people can be custom-made through the manufacturer.
+Since the Byzanz line requires more manual work per piece than a full silver cutlery due to its material mix, the delivery time for special configurations is longer than for the standard range — our service can provide specific information on availability and waiting times upon request.

 Buying 925 silver cutlery almost always means buying it for an occasion.
-The Byzantium set covers three occasion profiles that other sets don't hit as precisely.
-For a silver wedding anniversary after 25 years of marriage, the set is an extension of the shared table with a piece that stands out from the usual anniversary gift — through the beech wood, through the gilding, through the imperial line narrative.
-For a 50th or 60th birthday in the family circle, the set functions as a premium gift that doesn't disappear into a display cabinet, but makes its way to Sunday tables and festive banquets.
-And as a gift for a collector or lover of Russian jewelry art — for retirement, a milestone birthday, or as a family heirloom — the Byzantium line is a concrete choice because it is stylistically singular in the SevChern catalog.
+The Byzanz set covers three occasion profiles that other sets don't meet as precisely.
+For a silver wedding anniversary after 25 years of marriage, the set is an extension of the shared table with a piece that stands out from the usual wedding anniversary gift — through the beech wood, through the gilding, through the imperial line narrative.
+For a 50th or 60th birthday within the family, the set works as a premium gift that doesn't disappear into a display cabinet but finds its way to Sunday lunches and festive tables.
+And as a gift to a collector or lover of Russian jewelry art — for retirement, a milestone birthday, or as a family heirloom — the Byzanz line is a specific choice because it is stylistically singular in the SevChern catalog.

-If you want to add a personal touch, the Byzantium set can be refined with an engraving.
-There is space for initials, a wedding date, or a name on the polished silver ferrule between the beech wood handle and the gilded bowl, or on the silver blade of the dinner knife.
-Upon request, a free SilberVerse card (10×15 cm) is included, individually inscribed with the words that should accompany the gift.
-The engraving and card are sent together with the dark blue box.
-In the Hub for Luxury Gifts made of Niello Silver, you will find further curated gift ideas from the A-tier of the assortment — and in the thematic area Table Silver and Silver Cutlery, the Byzantium set fits into the overall assortment logic.
+Those who want to add a personal touch can have the Byzanz set engraved.
+There is space for initials, a wedding date, or a name on the polished silver cuff between the beech wood handle and the gilded bowl, or on the silver blade of the dinner knife.
+Upon request, a complimentary SilberVerse card (10×15 cm) is included, individually inscribed with the words intended to accompany the gift.
+The engraving and card are sent together with the dark blue case.
+In the Hub for Luxury Gifts made of Niello Silver, you will find further curated gift ideas from the A-tier of the assortment — and in the topic area Table Silver and Silver Cutlery, the Byzanz set is integrated into the overall assortment logic.

-Material, care, lines — answers to the Byzantium 4-piece set
+Material, Care, Lines — Answers to the Byzanz 4-piece set

-What distinguishes the Byzantium line from Astra Classic or Elegie?
+What distinguishes the Byzanz line from Astra Classic or Elegie?

-Byzantium is the only line in the SevChern catalog with beech wood handles, silver ferrules, and fully gilded niello floral bowls — a triple material mix.
-Astra Classic and Elegie are both solid silver lines: Astra works with naturalistic star motifs, Elegie with classicist-architectural column capital end caps.
-Byzantium, on the other hand, follows a Byzantine imperial style with a gold finial at the end of the handle and floral filigree on the gilded bowl.
-If you compare them in the range, you'll see the difference at first glance — see Astra Classic 4-piece (SW11050) and Elegie 4-piece (SW12695).
+Byzanz is the only line in the SevChern catalog with beech wood handles, silver cuffs, and fully gilded niello-floral bowls — a triple material mix.
+Astra Classic and Elegie are both solid silver lines: Astra works with naturalistic star motifs, Elegie with classicistic-architectural column capital end caps.
+Byzanz, on the other hand, follows a Byzantine-imperial style with a gold knob at the handle end and floral filigree on the gilded bowl.
+Those who compare in the assortment will see the difference at first glance — see Astra Classic 4-piece (SW11050) and Elegie 4-piece (SW12695).

 How do I properly care for the beech wood handles?

-Beech wood requires warm contact care, not water bath care.
+Beech wood needs warm-contact care, not water-bath care.
 After use, wipe the handles with a slightly damp, not wet, cloth and dry them immediately with a soft cotton cloth.
-Do not place the pieces in standing water, as the wood may swell.
-Once or twice a year, you can rub the handles with a drop of food-safe wood oil (linseed oil, walnut oil) on a cotton cloth — this nourishes the fibers and maintains the warm wood tone.
-Store the pieces between uses in the supplied box with a velvet bed, not in a kitchen drawer.
+Do not place the pieces in standing water, as the wood could swell.
+Once or twice a year, you can rub the handles with a drop of food-grade wood oil (linseed oil, walnut oil) on a cotton cloth — this nourishes the fiber and preserves the warm wood tone.
+Store the pieces between uses in the supplied case with velvet lining, not in a kitchen drawer.

-No. The dishwasher is not recommended for this set in any case — for three reasons: Firstly, the beech wood handles would swell or crack due to standing water and drying heat.
-Secondly, aggressive tabs and salt contact would attack both the 24-karat gilding of the bowls and the niello black inlay in the ferrules.
-Thirdly, the cutting edge of the dinner knife blade can be damaged by other metal parts in the machine.
-Clean the set exclusively by hand with warm water, mild pH-neutral detergent, and a soft cloth — and dry immediately.
+No. The dishwasher is not recommended for this set under any circumstances — for three reasons: Firstly, the beech wood handles would swell or crack due to standing water and drying heat.
+Secondly, aggressive tabs and salt contact attack both the 24-karat gilding of the bowls and the niello black inlay in the cuffs.
+Thirdly, the cutting edge of the dinner knife could be damaged by other metal parts in the machine.
+Clean the set exclusively by hand with warm water, mild pH-neutral dish soap, and a soft cloth — and dry immediately.

-Can I expand the 4-piece Byzantium set later or reorder a teaspoon?
+Can I expand the 4-piece Byzanz set later or reorder a teaspoon?

 Yes.
-The single Byzantium teaspoon with noble wood handle (SW11680) is available separately in the shop — with identical material processing featuring a beech wood handle, silver ferrule with niello, gold finial, and fully gilded niello floral bowl.
-This way you can add a second teaspoon for a dessert guest, purchase a replacement piece, or expand the table setting for another person.
-Larger configurations for six, twelve, or more people are possible through the manufactory by order; delivery time and availability can be clarified with customer service upon request.
+The individual Byzanz teaspoon with noble wood handle (SW11680) is available separately in the shop — in identical material processing with a beech wood handle, silver cuff with niello, gold knob, and fully gilded niello-floral bowl.
+This way, you can add a second teaspoon for a dessert guest, repurchase a replacement piece, or expand your table setting for another person.
+Larger configurations for six, twelve, or more people are possible through the manufacturer by special order; delivery time and availability can be clarified by our service upon request.

-What does the manufactory's folk art craft status mean?
+What does the folk art craft status of the manufactory mean?

-SevChern holds the state-recognized status of "Folk Art Handicraft of Recognized Artistic Value" (Народный художественный промысел признанного художественного достоинства) — a rare protected status recognition in Russia.
-It means that the workshop does not produce industrially, but works according to traditional craft techniques — engraving and niello application are done by hand, each piece bears the manufactory hallmark.
-The Veliky Ustyug niello art has been documented in writing since 1683; today's SevChern manufactory was founded in 1933 as the "Severnaya Chern" artel, became a factory in 1960, and a state-owned enterprise in 1973.
-In 1937, a tableware collection was awarded the gold medal at the Paris World's Fair.
-More on the manufactory's history can be found in the article Secret 7: History and Dynasties.
+SevChern holds the nationally recognized status "Folk art craft of recognized artistic value" (Народный художественный промысел признанного художественного достоинства) — a rare protected status recognition in Russia.
+It means that the workshop does not produce industrially but works according to traditional craftsmanship techniques — engraving and niello application are done by hand, each piece bears the manufactory hallmark.
+The Veliky Ustyug niello art has been documented in writing since 1683; the current SevChern manufactory was founded in 1933 as the artel "Severnaya Chern", became a factory in 1960, and a state enterprise in 1973.
+In 1937, a dinnerware collection was awarded the gold medal at the Paris World Exhibition.
+More about the manufactory's history in the article Secret 7: History and Dynasties.

 All 925 silver cutlery sets from the SevChern manufactory — from Byzantium to Elegie to Astra Classic — in one overview.

-To the line overviewOther sets and lines from the SevChern Manufactory:
+To the Line OverviewFurther sets and lines from the SevChern manufactory:

 → Byzanz Teaspoon individually (SW11680) — the upgrade path to the second dessert place